Budapest Zoo and Botanical Garden: History

 In 1907, the zoo was auctioned and taken over by the capital city, Budapest.
 Supported by the mayor of Budapest, István Bárczy and his city developing program, a complete reconstruction took place between 1909 and 1912.
 The zoo was re-opened on 20 May 1912.
 The entertainers were separated from the zoo and a botanical garden was created.
 The historic buildings of the zoo are mainly from this time too.
-Adolf Lendl, a zoologist, was mandated the zoo director.
+Adolf Lendl, a zoologist, was appointed director of the zoo.
 The institution was one of the most modern zoos in Europe.

 The development was interrupted by the First World War.
 The zoo was almost entirely destroyed in the Second World War.
-At the siege of Budapest, the zoo was bombed and most buildings and animals were destroyed.
+During the siege of Budapest, the zoo was bombed and most buildings and animals were destroyed.
 After the siege, the remaining animals were eaten by the starving people of Budapest.
-From 2,000 specimens only 15 survived.
+Out of 2,000 specimens only 15 survived.

 In 1945, the zoo re-opened with a few dozen animals.
 The damage was restored slowly.
 In the 1950s and 1960s, there was a major modernization.
 Between 1956 and 1967, the Director General of the zoo was Dr. Csaba Anghi.
 Under his guidance, the zoo became once again one of the most modern zoos of Europe.

 In 1994, Miklós Persányi was appointed Director General.
 The historic buildings were reconstructed.
 The animal habitats have been modernized, enlarged, and made to look more natural.

 In 2007, the first rhinoceros ever to be born with artificial insemination was born in the zoo.

-In 2012, the General Assembly of Budapest has decided, that the zoo will take over part of the Amusement Park’s territory and introduce Pony Park, a family game park and zoo.
+In 2012, the General Assembly of Budapest has decided, that the zoo will take over part of the Amusement Park's territory and introduce Pony Park, a family game park and zoo.

 On 14 February 2013, the zoo welcomed its first elephant calf since 1961.

-In 2013, the zoo will acquire most of the Amusement Park’s territory and use it to display subtropical fauna and flora in a spacious glasshouse.
+In 2013, the zoo will acquire most of the Amusement Park's territory and use it to display subtropical fauna and flora in a spacious glasshouse.